 Braces covered by insurance

 Braces for teeth are an investment at any age – at Dousman Family Dentistry we understand that navigating dental insurance can be confusing.
-We offer braces covered by insurance and flexible payment plans for those with no insurance.
+We offer braces covered by insurance, and we aim to provide affordable braces for adults without insurance through our flexible payment plans.
 Our knowledgeable staff is always happy to contact your provider to help you better understand your coverage benefits to help with the cost of braces.
-We aim to provide affordable braces for adults without insurance through our flexible payment plans.

 Caring for Braces

-- Brushing – food particles can easily become trapped between braces
+- Brush – food particles that become easily trapped between braces

-- Rinsing – loosen foods stuck in and around your braces
+- Rinse – loosened foods stuck in and around your braces

-- Flossing – between braces and under wires with waxed floss
+- Floss – between braces and under wires with waxed floss

 Caring for your braces is vital to ensure they work.
-Broken braces can hurt your mouth and be expensive to repair.
-Even worse, any major breaks will slow down the straightening process.
+Broken braces can hurt your mouth and be expensive to repair, and major breaks will slow down the straightening process.
 You might have to wear your braces longer if you don’t take care of them.
 A very bad break may require emergency dental treatment to repair.

 Foods to Avoid with Braces

-Eating the wrong foods with braces in can lead to damage and costly repairs.
-Our experienced dentists and orthodontists recommend avoiding the following foods while going through braces treatment:
+Eating the wrong foods with braces can lead to damage and costly repairs.
+Our experienced dentists and orthodontists recommend what not to eat with braces:

 These types of foods can break the wires and loosen brackets, damaging your braces.
+Consider cutting up some harder foods such as fruit, meat, and vegetables to avoid more damage.
 Avoid these few foods for the duration of your braces is a small price to pay for a beautiful smile.